Jayakrushna35/Jayakrushna35/README.md

 # 💫 About Me:
+## 🔭 I’m currently working on
-A Food E-Commerce Website with a clean UI, quick ordering, and a modern full-stack setup.<br>Full-stack projects using React, Node.js, Express, MongoDB, React, or Python.<br>Backend optimization and scalable API design.<br>DSA with Python and advanced backend concepts.<br>Web development, REST APIs, JavaScript, Python, and backend tech.<br>I turn ideas into projects fast — powered by caffeine!
+A Food E-Commerce Website with a clean UI and a modern full-stack setup.

+## 🤝 I’m looking to collaborate on
+Full-stack projects using Node.js, Express, MongoDB, React, or Python.

+## 💛 I’m looking for help with
+Backend optimization and scalable APIs.

+## 🌱 I’m currently learning
+DSA with Python and advanced backend concepts.

+## 💬 Ask me about
+Web development, REST APIs, Node.js, Python, and backend tech.

+## ⚡ Fun fact
+I turn ideas into projects fast — powered by caffeine!

 ## 🌐 Socials: